 Figure 1.
-Map showing the location of the eight arrays (red dots) used in this study.
+Map showing the location of the eight arrays (red triangles) used in this study.
 Grey dots are the locations of the source of the tremor recorded by the arrays.
 Inset shows the study area with the box marking the area covered in the main map.
 Contour lines represent a model of the depth of the plate interface (McCrory et al., 2006).

 2 Data

 The data were collected during the 2009-2010 Array of Arrays experiment.
 Eight small-aperture arrays were installed in the northeastern part of the Olympic Peninsula, Washington.
 The aperture of the arrays was about 1 km, and station spacing was a few hundred meters.
 The arrays were around 5 to 10 km apart from each other (Figure 1).
-Most of the arrays were installed for more than a year, between June 2009 to September 2010, and were able to record the main August 2010 ETS event.
-Some of the arrays were also recording during the August 2011 ETS event.
+Most of the arrays recorded data for most of a year, between June 2009 to September 2010, and captured the main August 2010 ETS event.
+The arrays also recording the August 2011 ETS event with a slightly reduced number of stations.
 Ghosh et al. (2012) used a multibeam backprojection (MBBP) technique to detect and locate tremor.
-They bandpass filtered the vertical component between 5 and 9 Hz.
-They divided the data into one-minute-long sliding independent (no overlap) time windows.
-They performed beam forming in the frequency domain at each array to determine the slowness vectors, and backprojected the slownesses in the 3-D space to locate the source of the tremor for each time window.
-We thus have two catalogs of tremors.
-The first one is a catalog of 28902 one-minute-long time windows during which tremor was detected between June 20th 2009 and September 30th 2010.
-For each time window, we have the beginning time, the end time, and the location (latitude and longitude) of the source of the tremor.
-The second one is a catalog of 5600 one-minute-long time windows between August 10th 2011 and September 6th 2011.
+They bandpass filtered the vertical component between 5 and 9 Hz and divided the data into one-minute-long time windows.
+They performed beam forming in the frequency domain at each array to determine the slowness vectors, and backprojected the slownesses through a 3-D wavespeed model [Preson et al., 2003] to locate the source of the tremor for each time window.
+This produced 28902 tremor hypocenters for one-minute-long time windows during June, 2009 – September, 2010 and 5600 hypocenters during August-September, 2011.

 3 Method